How to Create Easter Crochet Designs That Truly Match Your Decor

 2. Crochet Easter Egg Covers

-Egg covers look simple — and they are — but they’re deceptively powerful.
+Egg covers seem straightforward – and, really, are – but they’re surprisingly effective.

-• Ribbing or linen stitch → modern, minimal
+• ribbing or linen stitch = up-to-date, simple.

 Egg covers shine in groups:

-One egg cover is a curiosity.
-A dozen becomes decor.
+A single egg cover is odd.
+A dozen is decoration.

-In Easter crochet, the shape does most of the work.
+With Easter crochet, the shape takes care of most of it.

 3. Bunny Ear Napkin Rings